angular/components/src/material/datepicker/datepicker.md

 #### Error: MatDatepicker: No provider found for DateAdapter/MAT_DATE_FORMATS

 This error is thrown if you have not provided all of the injectables the datepicker needs to work.
-The easiest way to resolve this is to import the `MatNativeDateModule` or `MatMomentDateModule` in your application's root module.
+The easiest way to resolve this is to import the `MatNativeDateModule`, `MatMomentDateModule` or `MatDayjsDateModule` in your application's root module.
 See
 [_Choosing a date implementation_](#choosing-a-date-implementation-and-date-format-settings)) for
 more information.